yoo2001818/avcs/DESIGN.md

 3. Run actions in any order if conflict has not occurred.
 4. Add amending actions by running application code if conflict has occurred.

+Replication itself cannot be performed as master-master model, thus it should be server-client model.
+This is required because only one node should determine the merging method, since it can be non-deterministic.

+### Finding the greatest common parent action
+Before merging, we must find the range to perform the work - that is, actions after common parent action.

+Server should send first N actions from the latest action, if client has found mutual action, merging will start from there.
+If not found, server will send N more actions, until the mutual action is found.

+Since merging order is not guaranteed, if diverging actions has occurred too much, it would fetch useless actions.